esutton/i18n-translate-qt-ts/README.md

     - When you run lupdate again, it will removed all ````translation/@type=finished```` attributes
         - Missing type attribute is same as "finished"
         - Y
-    - For small one-by-word projects, use free web browser Google Transalte.
+    - For small one-by-word projects, use free web browser Google Translate.
         - https://translate.google.com/?
-    - I made this node.js script that requires a commercial Google Trnaslate API key:
+    - I made this node.js script that requires a commercial Google Translate API key:
         - https://github.com/esutton/i18n-translate-qt-ts

 4) Use Qt lrelease to generate compressed *.qm files from translated *.ts files